Setting Up Your Account

 When renting/purchasing a home or business in Kindersley, it is up to the new occupant to set up a water account at the Town of Kindersley Administration Office, 106 5th Avenue East.
 A water meter deposit of $200 or more will be required at this time, depending on the size of the meter.

-Water bills are mailed out every three months.
+Water bills are mailed out every two months.
 Payment for a utility service is due upon receipt and is considered past due 30 days after the billing date.

 Payment of your water utility bill can be made by cash, debit or night deposit (cheque) at the Kindersley Administrative Office, or online through your financial institution.

 *Please note that it is ultimately the responsibility of the property owner to ensure that all utility accounts with the Town of Kindersley are kept up to date and in good standing.
 Rental property owners should be aware of this condition as terminated utility accounts with outstanding balances may be added to the tax roll with respect to the parcel to which the utility services were provided.

 The Town of Kindersley depends on all water customers to ensure that their current phone number is on file with their water account.

 In the event that a water leak is detected, the primary account holder needs to be contacted to have the line inspected.
 This can prevent you from having to pay more than you actually consume.
 The Town also requires that accounts are kept up to date in the event of a temporary disruption of service.

 If you have recently changed your phone number or don’t know whether your account information is currently up to date, please contact the Kindersley Administration Office at 306-463-2675 and speak with the Utilities Department.

 Kindersley homes and businesses are equipped with radio frequency water meters that monitor themselves every 15 minutes and can be read digitally from outside your property.
 This technology also documents water usage and allows us to detect leaks that are beyond just an increase in consumption.
 This information is archived in the meter for a period of 35 days.